Computing the Reciprocal of a $\phi$-function by Rational Approximation: Introduction

-Computing the inverse of $\phi_1(B)$, $B\in \mathbb R^{d\times d}$ also plays a fundamental role in the application of exponential integrators for the numerical solution of systems of differential equations.
-The reason is twofold.
-First, certain integration schemes called Runge-Kutta Munthe-Kaas methods \cite{M1,M2,IN} for computing numerical solutions of differential equations that are guaranteed to evolve on a prescribed manifold require explicitly the approximation of the inverse of the linear map $g \colon \mathrm R^{d\times d}\rightarrow \mathrm R^{d\times d}$ given by $g(B)=\phi_1([A,B])=\displaystyle(e^{[A,B]}-I_d)([A,B])^{-1}$ where $A\in \mathrm R^{d\times d}$ is fixed and $[A,B]=AB-BA$ is the matrix commutator.
-Including the evaluation of the map $\psi_1([A,B])$ in numerical algorithms seems to be awkward and several polynomial approximations of $\psi_1(z)$ have been presented in the related literature (compare with \cite{celle} and the references given therein).
-Secondly, the study of reliable procedures for the evaluation of $\psi_1(A)$ and $\psi_1(A)\B v$ based on rational approximations of the meromorphic function $\psi_1(z)$ might be used to foster the development of rational Krylov methods for computing $\phi_1(A)$ and $\phi_1(A)\B v$ that is the main computational bulk in exponential integrators for stiff systems of differential equations \cite{GG}.
+As a second remark on the role of approximating $\psi_1(A)$ in the context of exponential integrators, we observe that the study of reliable procedures for the evaluation of $\psi_1(A)$ and $\psi_1(A)\B v$ based on rational approximations of the meromorphic function $\psi_1(z)$ might be used to foster the development of rational Krylov methods for computing $\phi_1(A)$ and $\phi_1(A)\B v$, which is the main computational bulk in exponential integrators for stiff systems of differential equations \cite{GG}.
 Indeed the properties of these methods depend heavily on the features of the underlying rational approximations for the selection of the poles and of the subspace of approximation.